martno/exprec/README.md

 exprec
 ```

-Now visit http://localhost:5000/ in your browser to see the dashboard.
+Now visit http://localhost:9090/ in your browser to see the dashboard.
+If the client and exprec server is running on different machines, set the flag `--host=0.0.0.0`.

 ### More code examples